What European Countries Are Not In Schengen Zone?

 However, despite these positive developments, concerns about corruption and the rule of law persist.
 In 2019, the European Commission expressed concerns over the independence of the Romanian judiciary.
 In 2020, it noted that Romania had yet to comprehensively implement a series of corruption and judicial independence reforms.

 In addition to concerns over corruption and the rule of law, Romania has faced opposition from some EU member states.
+So, Romania also falls under European countries not in Schengen area.

 Bulgaria is a southeastern European country that is not yet a member of the Schengen Area.
 The Schengen Area is a group of 26 European countries that have abolished passports and other types of border control at their common borders.
 Bulgaria has been working towards joining the Schengen Area for many years but has not yet met all the requirements.
 There are several reasons why Bulgaria is not yet a member of the Schengen Area.